The 1989 World Tour: Adjustments and special guests

-As the tour went on, special guests ranged from Hollywood actress Julia Roberts to counterculture figure Joan Baez.
-Nick Levine from the BBC observed that while these special guests were well appreciated by Swift's fans, their appearances gave the impression to others that Swift did so to prove her star power of her new image as a pop star—having abandoned her previous image as a country artist.
-In doing so, Swift's sense of authenticity began to slip despite her global stardom.
+As the tour continued, special guests ranged from Hollywood actress Julia Roberts to counterculture figure Joan Baez.
+Nick Levine from the BBC observed that while these special guests were well appreciated by Swift's fans, their appearances gave the impression to others that Swift did so to prove her star power of her new image as a pop star, having abandoned her previous image as a country artist.
+In doing so, Swift's sense of authenticity began to slip, despite her global stardom.
 Kristy Fairclough, a professor in popular culture and film, commented: "Her shifting aesthetic and allegiances appear confusing in an overall narrative that presents Taylor Swift as the centre of the cultural universe."
 Fairclough asserted that while Swift had presented herself as an underdog and outsider from her contemporaries, which had garnered her a devoted fan base, she began to appear as "a profoundly unsympathetic underdog" for being a "globally famous, attractive, thin, white, very wealthy woman".
 When the tour ended, Swift acknowledged that "people might need a break from [her]".
 New York magazine listed Swift's "squad" as one of the defining moments of music in the 2010s decade.